Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-attestation.rst

 Host can call the ``PLenclave_attest`` function to get the enclave attestation report.
 The attestation report is composed of device public key, secure monitor report and enclave report.
-Host can authenticate a legal enclave with these attestation reports.
-Device public key and secure monitor public key are used to verify corresponding signature.
+Host can authenticate a legal enclave with the attestation report.
+Device public key and secure monitor public key are used to verify corresponding signatures.
-Nonce is required in the attestation to ensure other can not reuse a stale attestation report.
+Nonce is required in the attestation to ensure others can not reuse a stale attestation report.

 Get the attestation report in the enclave
 -------------------------------------------